Partner & Head of Local Government

 On a day-to-day basis he advises clients on a diverse range of matters including: advising local authorities on participating in joint venture arrangements including property companies, on powers relating to land disposals, compulsory purchase orders, powers to trade, EU procurement, State Aid, Town and Village Greens, housing companies and property investment vehicles.

-Nathan is listed as a Recommended lawyer in the Legal 500 (2019 Edition).
+Nathan is listed as a Recommended Lawyer in The Legal 500 (2024 edition).

 Nathan advises a range of public bodies and utilities on EU Procurement and State aid matters.